 Magellan's Corporate segment manages sales and marketing, information technology, and other corporate activities.

-Magellan operates about 55 offices in 25 states and Washington, DC.
+Magellan operates about 50 offices in 27 states and Washington, DC.

 Sales and Marketing

-According to the Centers for Medicare and Medicaid Services, Medicaid enrollment is projected to increase rapidly over the next decade, and Magellan intends to take advantage of that increase by marketing itself to states that need guidance navigating the public mental health system.
+, Medicaid enrollment is projected to increase rapidly over the next decade, and Magellan intends to take advantage of that increase by marketing itself to states that need guidance navigating the public mental health system.